simile-widgets/timeline/src/webapp/examples/local_example/README.txt

 Installation
 ------------

+Install this directory of files anywhere on your computer.
+You do need internet access.
-No installation required.
-Everything is loaded directly from the web.
+No local web server is needed, Timeline library is loaded directly from the web.

 Running
 -------